 HKEY_LOCAL_MACHINE -> SYSTEM -> CurrentControlSet -> Services

-Check the permission by seeing the permissions tab after right-clicking the key.
-Add the logged in user and give full permission to above register key in Windows Vista.
+Verify the permission by seeing the permissions tab after right-clicking the key.
+You may need to add the logged in user and provide full permission for the above registry key in Windows OS.

 3) Reset Windows Socket

-Open the command prompt as administrator (Right click and select ‘Run as’) and try below command
+Open the command prompt as administrator (Right-click and select ‘Run as’) and execute the below command

 Netsh winsock reset

-There are few suggestions available on the web related to this issue including updating the wireless network driver from the vendor.
+There are a few suggestions available on the Microsft site related to this issue including updating the wireless network driver from the vendor.